3 tips for fresh broadcasts through a long season

 2. Don’t memorize; organize

 Don’t try to memorize information.
 Start a notebook in Microsoft Word, then collect and update your player bios throughout the season.
-Note the circumstances that have helped the team and it’s players improve and challenges they’ve overcome each week.
+Note the circumstances that have helped the team and its players improve and challenges they’ve overcome each week.
 What were some turning points?

 3. Ask players and coaches about teammates